-In the case of big data era, the rapid growth of the global mobile broadband and cloud computing market, makes a sharp rise in the demand for data transmission, and the optical transceiver module which can quickly handle a large amount of data transmission has become one of the industry development direction; in the past, the 40G transceiver module product can meet most of the market demand, and with the improvement of network transmission technology, the future 5G data transmission speed will be one hundred times of 4G; according to the report of Lightcounting, it points out that at the beginning of 2020, the optical transceiver module market will continue to expand, and the 400G optical transceiver module will be the mainstream of higher order applications.
-The Group has been deeply engaged in the field of high-speed optical transceiver module for many years, and the production technology has been continuously advanced from 10G to 400G high-speed optical transceiver module.
-It is expected that the products of high-speed optical transceiver module will continue to bring a lot of benefits to the Group in 2020.
+With the advent of the big data era, the rapid growth of the global mobile broadband and cloud computing market has significantly increased the demand for data transmission.
+In recent years, fiber optic transceiver modules that can quickly process large amounts of data transmission have become the focus of the industry's development direction.
+In the past, 40G transceiver module products were able to meet most market needs, but with the improvement of network transmission technology, the data transmission speed of 5G in the future will be a hundred times that of 4G.
+According to the Lightcounting report, the optical transceiver module market will continue to expand from the year 2020, and 400G optical transceiver modules will become the mainstream of high-end applications.
+The Group has been deeply involved in the field of high-speed optical fiber transceiver modules for years, and its production technology has continued to advance from 10G to the current capacity of producing 400G high-speed optical fiber transceiver modules will continue to bring substantial benefits to the Group in 2021.

-• Biometrics ID Market:
+• Sensor Market: